 A: Yes, an unguided spot n stalk can be arranged for an additional $250 for up to 4 hunters

 A: Not recommended at all.
 Hogs are very sensitive to new things, and it usually takes them a long time to come into something new.
 We have had hunters bring their own bait and the results are not good.
 It sometimes acts more like a hog repellent.

 A: Yes, we have ground blinds and tripods that can be set up on active spots and tripods stands near corn spinners.

 Q: Am I limited to hogs?

 A: If you will let us know you are interested in another type of hunt we can make special arrangements for you.
+Make sure you have the correct license.
 Please let us know at time of booking.

 Q: Can I spotlight hogs from my ATV or truck?

-A: No, This is not the way we hunt here and it is usually not productive.
+A: No, This is not the way we hunt here and has proven to be unproductive.

 Q: What type of blind will I be hunting out of?

 A: Normally we hunt hogs from a 4’ x 6’ elevated box blind large enough for two hunters.
 The blinds have windows, and 2 chairs.
-The blinds are positioned in proven hog activity areas near a corn spinner and/or baited hole.
+The blinds are positioned in proven hog activity areas near a corn spinner.
 When we find hogs frequenting an area where we don’t have a box blind we set up a pop-up blind or build a simple blind out of brush.
-Most of the archery hunting for hogs is also from tripods or pop up blinds.
+Most of the archery hunting for hogs are also from tripods or pop-up blinds.